coyove/nj/README.md

         assert a() == 1 and a() == 2 and a() == 3 and a() == nil
         assert b() == 1 and b() == 2 and b() == 3 and b() == nil

-    Now the life of `a` is terminated, everything starts from the begining:
+    Now the life of `a` is terminated, everything starts from the beginning:

         assert a() == 1 and a() == 2 and a() == 3 and a() == nil